annesin/AstroResearch/README.md

 Masses are in units of solar mass, distances are in the units of solar radii, and time is in the units of days.

-## systemrk.jl
+## NestedBinaryFinal.jl

-  With `systemrk.jl`, the `Plot` function will plot the orbits of two bodies interacting with each other gravitationally.
-You can also plot the system's energy and/or angular momentum versus time to ensure that the simulation is precise enough, as well as the timestep used by the numerical integration during the course of the simulation.
+  With `NestedBinaryFinal.jl`, the `Master` function will simulate the evolution of a nested binary system of bodies over a desired time period.
+This function will also determine whether or not the inputed initial conditions are stable.

   ```
   Plot("Input.txt","blue")